adi1999/Tensorflow_DANN/README.md

 TensorFlow Version Used: 2.0

 This is an implementation of the paper Domain-Adversarial Training of Neural Networks(https://arxiv.org/abs/1505.07818).
-I have tested my implementation on 3 datasets ( MNIST, SVHN, SynNumbers)
+I have tested my implementation on 3 datasets ( MNIST, SVHN, SynNumbers).
+Paper focuses upon Unsupervised Domain Adaptation via Backpropagation.

 #### Source-only training results
 |                              |  MNIST       | SVHN         | SynNumbers |